lingtalfi/Light_RealGenerator/README.md

 History Log
 =============

+- 1.23.0 -- 2020-07-02

+    - update LightRealGeneratorService, now can use variables to replace keys, and non-scalar are accepted for values replacement

 - 1.22.0 -- 2020-06-30

     - update generator logs, now uses symbolic path to make it more readable